 The LifePrep program has undergone some major changes this year.
-By partnering with a local experiential education and equity and inclusion program, the newly redesigned course creates a space for students to develop essential skills in cultural competency and anti-oppression work.
+By partnering with a local experiential education and equity and inclusion program, The Mosaic Project, the newly redesigned course works to create a space for students to develop essential skills in cultural competency and anti-oppression work.
 Trinity Thompson, Director of Experiential and Community-Based Learning, describes the program changes and what the School has planned for the future of LifePrep.

 The Board Committee on Equity and Inclusion, chaired by Dr. Sue Lin and Liane Randolph, continued to meet this summer to discuss the trustees’ ongoing commitment to centering racial equity across College Prep.
 We caught up with the co-chairs to ask about how they view the role of governance at the School at this critical moment.